Insurance Claims Reconciliation: A Structural Guide to Automation

 The Operational Cost of Manual Reconciliation at Scale

 Manual matching also introduces errors that automated systems can prevent.
 Data entry mistakes during import, formula errors in spreadsheets, and simple human mismatches become more likely as the volume of transactions grows.
-Errors that occur early in a reconciliation cycle may not surface until late in the process — or until the following cycle.
 The financial consequences of undetected discrepancies compound over time: over-reserved accounts tie up carrier capital without justification; under-reserved accounts create payment risk; regulatory exposure accumulates where governance over delegated funds cannot be clearly demonstrated.
+According to Gartner research on finance automation, organisations that automate reconciliation processes reduce exception rates by 50–75% and cut cycle times by more than 80%.

 What Automated Claims Reconciliation Looks Like in Practice